isaacs/node-tar/README.md

   archive, or `false` to skip it.
 - `newer` Set to true to keep the existing file on disk if it's newer than the file in the archive.
+- `keep` Do not overwrite existing files.
+In particular, if a file appears more than once in an archive, later copies will not overwrite earlier copies.
 - `preservePaths` Allow absolute paths, paths containing `..`, and extracting through symbolic links.
 By default, `/` is stripped from absolute paths, `..` paths are not extracted, and any file whose